Do this when things are tough in your relationship:

 However, the fine print reads, “Yes, but I don’t have to like it.”

 The wisest response to being judged comes from the mouth of babes, “You’re not the boss of me!”
-Judgment tanks a relationship dependent on how willing you are to swallow it whole.
+Judgment’s ability to tank a relationship is dependent on how willing you are to swallow it whole.
 Spitting it out is usually the better option.

 Reflect on this: When it comes to judgments it is better to spit than to swallow.